shipwright-io/build/docs/build.md

 A `Build` resource allows the user to define:

 - source
-- sources (**this is deprecated, and will be removed in a future release**)
+- trigger
 - strategy
-- params
-- builder
-- dockerfile
+- paramValues
 - output
+- timeout
 - env
 - retention
+- volumes

 A `Build` is available within a namespace.